Harry Longueville Jones: Ancestry and early life

 Harry Longueville Jones was the great-grandson of Sir Thomas Longueville who died in 1759.
-The Longuevilles, who came from Wolverton in Buckinghamshire could trace their ancestry back to the Plantagenets.
+The Longuevilles, who came from Wolverton in Buckinghamshire, traced their ancestry back to the Plantagenets.
 Sir Thomas Longueville had married a Conway of Bodrhyddan Hall and he had come to live at Echlusham Hall Wrexham.
 His daughter Maria Margretta, the sole heiress of the Longueville estates married Captain Thomas Jones of the Court, Wrexham.
 After his marriage he changed his name to Thomas Longueville-Jones.
 Longueville-Jones was killed in a duel in 1799 and buried in Wrexham Church.
 Their son Edward married a Charlotte Elizabeth Stevens, and their son Harry Longueville Jones was born in Piccadilly, London, in 1806.
 He was educated at a private school at Ealing.
 He had close connections with other branches of Longueville and Jones families of Penyllan and Llanforda Hall near Oswestry and also Prestatyn in Flintshire.
 He was also distantly related to the Glynne and Gladstone families, contacts which were to prove useful to him in later life.